luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 -   `{ record | field = newVal }` is the syntax for updating a record.
 -   The Elm runtime is responsible for calling this function, as you'll see in a minute.

-Oh, did I forgot to mention `case _variable_ of` is exaustive?
+Oh, did I forgot to mention `case _variable_ of` is exhaustive?
 It means that if we forgot to handle a value for `Msg` or if we typed a wrong value, the compiler would complain:

 ![Example an error message for a missing](/images/examples/elm-forgot-branch-error-msg.png)

 ## Writing the main function

 It's almost time to build the UI &mdash; but before that, let's take a looooong jump and define our main program with the code below.
 It may be a lot to take in, so take a deep breath.
-The reason we need all this code is because even the smallest Elm program, defined with `Browser.element`, needs the following functions:
+The reason we need all this code is that even the smallest Elm program, defined with `Browser.element`, needs the following functions:

 -   `init` - Receives arguments from our Javascript and builds the initial Model
 -   `subscriptions` - Used to listen for external events, such as websockets and mouse drag events.
 We won't use them in this tutorial.